Xoraurea/tpp-executive/documentation/executive/README.md

 ## Executive.game

-[Executive.game](game.md) exposes child functions to influence the current state of the loaded game.
+[Executive.game](game.md) exposes child functions to influence the current state of the loaded game and to extend game functionality.
 These include functions implementing functionality exposed by custom events (such as party identification shifts).

 ### Children